 Standard dispensaries are required to appoint a clinical director, as detailed in COMAR 14.17.04.08.
 A dispensary that was operational before October 1, 2022 and converted its license according to the Alcoholic Beverages and Cannabis Article,§36-403, Annotated Code of Maryland, is currently required to have a clinical director.
 A newly licensed standard dispensary does not need to hire a clinical director until it has been licensed and operational for at least 24 months.
 Micro dispensaries are not required to appoint a clinical director.
 See COMAR 14.17.04.08.

-How can licensees demonstrate good faith effort in making products available that were produced by social equity licensees and licensees that do not share common ownership with a licensee?
+UPDATED!
+How can licensees demonstrate good faith effort in providing cannabis to social equity licensees or licensed processors and dispensaries without common ownership?